x-ethr/local-kubernetes-playground/README.md

 ###### External-Provider(s)

-***Note*** - setup relating to a valid AWS account and related requirements are far outside scope of the following project.
+Note that setup relating to a valid AWS account and related requirements are far outside scope of the following project.

 - [Flux local setup](https://fluxcd.io/flux/get-started/)